Galgano Guidotti

 Galgano Guidotti (1148 – 3 December 1181) was a Catholic saint from Tuscany born in Chiusdino, in the modern province of Siena, Italy.
 His mother's name was Dionigia, while his father's name (Guido or Guidotto) only appeared in a document dated in the 16th century, when the last name Guidotti was attributed.
+He is known for the Sword in the Stone relic by the ruins of the Abbey of San Galgano near Siena.